openharmony/docs/en/application-dev/reference/apis/js-apis-contact.md

 Deletes a contact based on the specified contact key.
 This API uses an asynchronous callback to return the result.

+This API can be used only in the FA model.

 **Permission required**: ohos.permission.WRITE_CONTACTS

 **System capability**: SystemCapability.Applications.ContactsData